oglili/Html-Css/README.md

 # my projects
-This is a repository for Web Developments projects.
-The projects will be built using the front end and back end languages.
-It is going to start from static to dynamic web pages: starting with HTML/CSS, JavaScript and it's frameworks (Jquery, React, Angular, Vue.js...), PHP, MySQL ......

-Join to make this journey very interesting!!!!

-Joint efforts lead to a better output!!!!
+This is a project to represent me and what I do.
+Feel free to make contributions, thanks.